knpuniversity/symfony2-rest/knpu/episode1/serializer-control.md

 The solution is so nice.
 Go back to the homepage of the bundle's docs.
 There's one documentation gotcha: the bundle is a small wrapper around the JMS Serializer library, and most of the documentation lives there.
-Click the [documentation](http://jmsyst.com/libs/serializer) link to go there.
+Click the [documentation](http://jmsyst.com/libs/serializer) link to check it out,.

 This has a *great* page called [Annotations](http://jmsyst.com/libs/serializer/master/reference/annotations): it's a reference of *all* of the ways that you can control serialization.